Skip to main content

 If a function is applied on the result of a function returning a bag of values, the outer function is applied on each element of that bag, the bag is flattened.
 This is called Daplex semantics.

-The function friends() returns a bag of persons, on which the function name() is applied.
-The normal semantics in sa.engine is that when a function (e.g. name()) is applied on a bag valued function (e.g. friends()) it will be applied on each element of the returned bag.
-In the example a bag of the names of the persons that are friends with Bill is returned.
+The function employees(d) returns a bag of employees, on which the function name() is applied.
+The normal semantics in SA Engine is that when a function (e.g. name()) is applied on a bag valued function (e.g. employees(d)) it will be applied on each element of the returned bag.
+In the example a bag of the names of the employees working in the Toys department are returned.

 The in operator